Mark D. Munson

 Attorney Mark Munson is a natural born advocate.
 He’s motivated to have a meaningful, positive impact on the lives of every client and their families.

-Mark’s skillset and experience allows families to focus on caring for one another while he tirelessly works on getting them the legal results, outcomes, and benefits that they’re entitled to receive.
+Mark’s skillset and experience allows families to concentrate on caring for each other, while he diligently secures the outcomes, results, and benefits they are legally entitled to.
 He focuses his practice in the areas of elder law, public benefits (including special needs trusts), estate and trust planning, and taxation.
 Mark regularly advises clients in the areas of asset protection and medical assistance eligibility as well as probate and estate administration, trust administration, and guardianship.
+Lately, he has been increasingly involved in care home (i.e., nursing homes and assisted living facilities) and medical assistance (Medicaid) crisis planning, assisting families in preparing for unforeseen circumstances that necessitate long-term care in a care home for a loved one.

 Mark is a Certified Elder Law Attorney (CELA) by the National Elder Law Foundation, the only organization accredited by the American Bar Association for the certification of elder law attorneys in the United States.
-In order to become a CELA, Mark was required to have sufficient experience in various practice areas within the field of elder law, pass an all-day comprehensive examination that tests various issues and disciplines within elder law, and receive the recommendation of other elder law attorneys in Wisconsin and the United States.
+To become a CELA, Mark was required to have sufficient experience in various practice areas within elder law, pass an all-day comprehensive examination that tests various issues and disciplines within elder law, and receive the recommendation of other elder law attorneys in Wisconsin and the United States.

-Mark is also an accredited attorney by the Veterans Administration, which allows him to advise and counsel clients on veterans’ benefits.
-He has expanded and enhanced this area of practice realizing the benefits to clients for this type of planning option.
-Only attorneys who are accredited by the Veterans Administration can counsel clients on veterans’ benefits.
-When veterans’ benefits are available, Mark regularly integrates his knowledge of medical assistance laws and veterans’ benefits to maximize asset protection plans.
+Mark is also an accredited attorney by the Veterans Administration, a distinction that enables him to advise clients on veterans’ benefits.
+It’s important to note that only attorneys with this accreditation can provide legal advice and counsel on veterans’ benefits.
+When these benefits are available, Mark skillfully combines his knowledge of medical assistance (Medicaid) laws with veterans’ benefits to optimize financial outcomes for his clients and their families.

-When not traveling around the country teaching elder law planning techniques for attorneys, Mark is an active father of three.
-He is a voracious reader and loves music, often travelling for concerts – he hasn’t missed a U2 tour yet!
+When he’s not crisscrossing the country to educate attorneys on elder law planning techniques, Mark is a devoted father of three.
+He is a voracious reader who loves music, often travelling to concerts.
+He has yet to miss a U2 tour!

 Attorney Mark Munson is a natural born advocate.
 He’s motivated to have a meaningful, positive impact on the lives of every client and their families.

-Mark’s skillset and experience allows families to focus on caring for one another while he tirelessly works on getting them the legal results, outcomes, and benefits that they’re entitled to receive.
+Mark’s skillset and experience allows families to concentrate on caring for each other, while he diligently secures the outcomes, results, and benefits they are legally entitled to.
 He focuses his practice in the areas of elder law, public benefits (including special needs trusts), estate and trust planning, and taxation.
 Mark regularly advises clients in the areas of asset protection and medical assistance eligibility as well as probate and estate administration, trust administration, and guardianship.
+Lately, he has been increasingly involved in care home (i.e., nursing homes and assisted living facilities) and medical assistance (Medicaid) crisis planning, assisting families in preparing for unforeseen circumstances that necessitate long-term care in a care home for a loved one.

 Mark is a Certified Elder Law Attorney (CELA) by the National Elder Law Foundation, the only organization accredited by the American Bar Association for the certification of elder law attorneys in the United States.
-In order to become a CELA, Mark was required to have sufficient experience in various practice areas within the field of elder law, pass an all-day comprehensive examination that tests various issues and disciplines within elder law, and receive the recommendation of other elder law attorneys in Wisconsin and the United States.
+To become a CELA, Mark was required to have sufficient experience in various practice areas within elder law, pass an all-day comprehensive examination that tests various issues and disciplines within elder law, and receive the recommendation of other elder law attorneys in Wisconsin and the United States.

-Mark is also an accredited attorney by the Veterans Administration, which allows him to advise and counsel clients on veterans’ benefits.
-He has expanded and enhanced this area of practice realizing the benefits to clients for this type of planning option.
-Only attorneys who are accredited by the Veterans Administration can counsel clients on veterans’ benefits.
-When veterans’ benefits are available, Mark regularly integrates his knowledge of medical assistance laws and veterans’ benefits to maximize asset protection plans.
+Mark is also an accredited attorney by the Veterans Administration, a distinction that enables him to advise clients on veterans’ benefits.
+It’s important to note that only attorneys with this accreditation can provide legal advice and counsel on veterans’ benefits.
+When these benefits are available, Mark skillfully combines his knowledge of medical assistance (Medicaid) laws with veterans’ benefits to optimize financial outcomes for his clients and their families.

-When not traveling around the country teaching elder law planning techniques for attorneys, Mark is an active father of three.
-He is a voracious reader and loves music, often travelling for concerts – he hasn’t missed a U2 tour yet!
+When he’s not crisscrossing the country to educate attorneys on elder law planning techniques, Mark is a devoted father of three.
+He is a voracious reader who loves music, often travelling to concerts.
+He has yet to miss a U2 tour!

 Civic Activities